About Vivian

 Piano Teacher and Collaborative Pianist

 I am so thrilled to share my love of music here in West Michigan.
-Whether you are interested in giving the gift of music to your children or continuing lessons, I’d love to meet with you to discuss your goals and interests!
+Whether you are interested in giving the gift of music to your children or continuing lessons as an adult, I’d love to meet with you to discuss your goals and interests!
 Music can be a wonderful creative outlet for your life.
 Anyone can play piano.
-All you need is a desire to learn, time to practice and your imagination!
+All you need is a desire to learn, time to practice, and your imagination!

 My Story